Just getting started?

-Florida State University has made the decision to temporarily waive the Graduate Record Examinations (GRE) requirements for most Master’s and Specialist applicants applying to the Summer 2022 and Fall 2022 term.
+Florida State University has made the decision to temporarily waive the Graduate Record Examinations (GRE) requirements for most Master’s and Specialist programs.
 Test scores are still required for admission to The College of Business and doctoral programs.

 In addition, many graduate programs offer GRE/GMAT waiver opportunities to those that meet the requirements.
 For a full list of programs that offer the GRE/GMAT waiver and requirements, click here.

 For more information about the university's graduate requirements of admission, please visit https://gradschool.fsu.edu/graduate-admissions.
 In addition to university admission requirements, each department may have additional requirements.
 Please contact your graduate representative for more information.